 The last Machine of Marly (1859 to 1963) was designed by Dufrayer, using the same principles as its predecessors but with new technologies.
 With only 6 wheels, it could bring up 18,000 m3 of water per day.
 This last machine stopped working in 1963, and then it was demolished.

 Today, some remains of this machine are still visible in the towns of Bougival and Louveciennes.
 Let’s explore them!

 La Machine de Marly at Bougival

-In Bougival, located on the banks of the River Seine, there are still some remains of La Machine de Marly:
+Bougival is located on the banks of the River Seine, 15 km west of Paris.
+In this town, there are still some remains of La Machine de Marly:

 » The Neoclassical building (1825) built to host the steam engine;

 » Some administrative offices, warehouses, stables, and lodgments;

 » A little brick service building in the middle of the River Seine.